 This module will cover a lot of ground!
 First, it will introduce you to the historical debates about sexuality that divided feminists in the 1970s and 80s, often referred to as “the feminist sex wars.”
 These debates had a lot to do with what types of sex different groups of feminists considered to be ethical and truly consensual.
 In this part of the module we will touch upon a number of contentious sexual issues, from pornography to BDSM.

 Finally, the fourth part of the module will grapple with another sexual issue that raises complex issues around consent and sexual ethics and has recently divided queer theorists: bestiality, zoophilia, and zoosexuality.
-Beyond the queer theory debates over whether such interspecies intimacies are queer, we will see that acts that fit the legal definition of bestiality (but that are exempt from bestiality law) are practiced systematically in industrial animal agriculture.
-This means that far from bestiality being a fringe sexuality impacting few people, it is an issue impacting most people who consume animal products.
+Beyond the queer theory debates over whether such interspecies intimacies are queer, we will see that acts that fit the legal definition of bestiality are practiced systematically in industrial animal agriculture but are exempt from bestiality law.
+This means that bestiality is far from bestiality a fringe sexuality impacting few people.

 By the end of this module, you should be able to: